teyinlml/minliangliu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as a Postdoctoral Fellow at the Wallace H. Coulter Department of Biomedical Engineering, Georgia Institute of Technology and Emory University.
+I am currently working as a Postdoctoral Fellow at the Wallace H. Coulter Department of Biomedical Engineering, <ins>text</ins> Georgia Institute of Technology and Emory University.
 I received a Ph.D. degree in Mechanical Engineering from Georgia Institute of Technology, in 2020.
 Previously, I received a B.Eng. degree in Mechatronic Engineering from Zhejiang University, in 2015.

 My research interests include:
-* Machine learning applications in biomechanics.
+* Machine learning surrogate models for fast computational analysis;
+* Patient-specific modeling of arterial growth and remodeling;
+* Physics-informed machine learning for constitutive modeling and personalized computation;
-* Identification of constitutive parameters by solving inverse problems.
+* Inverse identification of in vivo constitutive parameters from clinical images;
-* Computational patient-specific cardiovascular modeling.
+* Patient-specific computational modeling of cardiovascular interventions;
-* Experimental characterization and constitutive modeling of cardiovascular tissues.
+* Experimental characterization and modeling of the mechanical behavior of cardiovascular tissues.
-* Uncertainty quantification in computational biomechanics

 News